Restaurant Brands International Inc. (QSR) and the Battle of Fundamentals vs. Technicals

-Restaurant Brands International Inc. (NYSE:QSR) went down by -0.73% from its latest closing price compared to the recent 1-year high of $71.12.
-The company’s stock price has collected -2.72% of loss in the last five trading sessions.
-Press Release reported on 09/22/21 that Restaurant Brands International Sets Science-Based Targets to Reduce Greenhouse Gas Emissions 50% by 2030 and Plans to Reach Net Zero by 2050
+Restaurant Brands International Inc. (NYSE:QSR) went down by -1.51% from its latest closing price compared to the recent 1-year high of $71.12.
+The company’s stock price has collected -1.44% of loss in the last five trading sessions.
+Press Release reported 17 hours ago that Burger King(R) Tests New Impossible(TM) Nuggets Made From Plants

 Is It Worth Investing in Restaurant Brands International Inc. (NYSE :QSR) Right Now?